 - Geographical Restrictions – Geo Restriction because before signup, if you will signup on that type bitcoins trading exchange that are not offering service in your region then you can not perform any action on that type platform and you can’t withdraw your money on these platforms.

 - Support – This is the last point that can clear which trading platform best for you If exchange support is not good then you may phase problem in ticket resolution, in some cases, I saw platforms reply to your ticket within 2 or 3 working days.

 Factors to Look For in the Best Bitcoin Market

-Bitcoin markets will without doubt share one common core point, that’s they all are there to facilitate trading of Bitcoins.
-But there are quite a number of factors which makes them stand apart from the crowd and the reason why only some of the Bitcoin trading platforms are in this list and not the others.
+Bitcoin markets will without doubt share one common core point, that’s they all are there to facilitate the trading of Bitcoins.
+But there are quite a number of factors which makes them stand apart from the crowd and the reason why only some of the Bitcoin trading platforms are on this list and not the others.

 Trade volume gives you an insight of how much of Bitcoin the Bitcoin trading platform is handling on an average.
 If the number is high, it’s a clear indicator that the platform is trusted and has a good reputation.